MinhAnh99/MinhAnh99/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***
 I graduated from Business Information Technology with statistical knowledge, critical thinking skills, and a passion for problem solving with data-driven methodologies.

 I am fascinated with discovering new things using data and analytics.
-My main goal is to pursue a career in Data Analysis and Business Intelligence, while also expanding my knowledge of related areas.According to my analysis, every opportunity has a difficulty, and every difficulty has an opportunity.
+My main goal is to pursue a career in Data Analysis and Business Intelligence, while also expanding my knowledge of related areas.
+According to my analysis, every opportunity has a difficulty, and every difficulty has an opportunity.
 ## Technical tools
 - Data Analysis: SQL, Python (NumPy, Pandas, Seaborn, Matplotlib)
 - Data Visualization: Power BI